Paternity / Time Sharing Cases: What to Expect

 This does not mean the court will do what the child wants.
 It means that the court will do whatever is necessary to make sure the child’s needs are met, the child is safe, and the child is cared for.
 The courts will always consider the child’s best interest, even when the parents forget to do so.
 Also, it is important to remember that the child’s best interest may not always be what one party (or both!) wants; the ultimate goal in a paternity/time-sharing matter is not to give one party everything he or she wants, but to ensure that the child’s needs are properly addressed.

 When a family separates and a child is involved, there are a lot of steps to the process; however, you do not have to go it alone!
 You may seek the advice of a family law attorney who can help guide you through the process.
-If you find yourself in this scenario and would like to talk with an experienced attorney, please call the Law Offices of Kate Mesic to schedule a consultation.
+If you find yourself in this scenario and would like to talk with an experienced family law attorney, please call the Law Offices of Kate Mesic to schedule a consultation.